Marathi people: Modern Marathi literature

 The first English book was translated into Marathi in 1817 while the first Marathi newspaper started in 1841.
 Many books on social reform were written by Baba Padamji (Yamuna Paryatana, 1857), Mahatma Jyotiba Phule, Lokhitawadi, Justice Ranade, and Hari Narayan Apte (1864–1919).
 Lokmanya Tilak's newspaper Kesari in Marathi was a strong voice in promoting Ganeshotsav or Chhatrapati Shivaji festival.
 The newspaper also offered criticism of colonial government excesses.
 At this time, Marathi efficiently aided by Marathi Drama.
-Dr. Babasaheb Ambedkar's newspaper, Bahishkrut Bharat, set up in 1927, provided a platform for sharing literary views.
+B. R. Ambedkar's newspaper, Bahishkrut Bharat, set up in 1927, provided a platform for sharing literary views.

 In the mid-1950s, the 'little magazine movement' gained momentum.
 It published writings which were non-conformist, radical, and experimental.
 The Dalit literature movement also gained strength due to the little magazine movement.
 This radical movement was influenced by the philosophy of non-conformity, and challenged the literary establishment, which was largely middle class, urban, and upper caste.
 The little magazine movement was responsible for many excellent writers including the well-known novelist, critic, and poet Bhalchandra Nemade.
 Dalit writer N. D. Mahanor is well known for his work, while Dr. Sharad Rane is a well-known children's writer.

 Martial tradition

-Although ethnic Marathis have taken up military roles for many centuries, their martial qualities came to prominence in 17th-century India, under the leadership of Chhatrapati Shivaji.
+Although ethnic Marathis have taken up military roles for many centuries, their martial qualities came to prominence in 17th-century India, under the leadership of Shivaji.
 He founded the Maratha Empire, which at the time of the mid-18th century controlled large parts of the Indian subcontinent.
-It was largely an ethnic Marathi polity, with its chiefs and nobles coming from the Marathi ethnicity, such as the Chhatrapatis (Maratha caste), the Maharaja Holkars (Dhangar caste), the Peshwas (1713 onwards; Chitpavan caste), the Angres, chief of Maratha Navy (Maratha caste; 1698 onwards).
-The Maratha Empire is credited to a large extent for ending the Mughal rule in India.
+It was largely an ethnic Marathi polity, with its chiefs and nobles coming from the Marathi ethnicity, such as the Bhonsles (Maratha caste), the Holkars (Dhangar caste), the Peshwas (1713 onwards; Chitpavan caste), the Angres, chief of Maratha Navy (Maratha caste; 1698 onwards).
+The Maratha Empire is credited to a large extent for reducing the Mughal emperor to a mere figurehead.
 Further, they were also considered by the British as the most important native power of 18th-century India.
 Today this ethnicity is represented in the Indian Army, with two regiments deriving their names from Marathi communities —the Maratha Light Infantry and the Mahar Regiment.